linode/docs/docs/websites/static-sites/install-gatsbyjs/index.md

 Once you have created your "Hello World" Gatsby site, begin tracking your files locally.
 If you have not already set up a [GitHub](https://github.com/) account, you will need to do this before proceeding.

-1. Make sure you are in the the `example-site` directory.
+1. Make sure you are in your site `example-site` directory.
 Initialize a git repository to begin tracking your project files and stage all the files for your first commit:

         git init
         git add -A